-How are managing directors chosen?
+How are executive directors chosen?

-Managing directors are employees of the organization and usually get a salary.
+Executive directors are employees of the organization and usually get a salary.

-The board of directors must make sure its managing director is competent, for example, by appointing a selection committee, posting a job offer or having candidates pass psychometric tests.
+The board of directors must make sure its executive director is competent, for example, by appointing a selection committee, posting a job offer or having candidates pass psychometric tests.
 If the board puts an incompetent person in a position of responsibility and the organization suffers as a result, the board might have to compensate the organization.
 The incompetence would have to be serious and obvious when the person was appointed.

-Powers of managing directors
+Powers of executive directors

-Managing directors are officers of the organization and have the powers assigned to them in the organization’s by-laws.
+Executive directors are officers of the organization and have the powers assigned to them in the organization’s by-laws.
 The powers can differ from one organization to another.

 For example, if the board wants to limit an officer’s powers when it comes to hiring employees, the directors must vote on the issue.
 If a majority of directors vote to limit this power, the decision is written and signed by the directors.
 This is called a resolution.

-Duties of managing directors
+Duties of executive directors